30 | 05 | 17

 Fast forward to 1996 and the European Championship finals.
 Hosts England were drawn against Scotland and, after a draw with Switzerland, they needed a win.
 Alan Shearer headed England into the lead.

-And then Paul Gascoigne scored one of the most memorable goals seen at Wembley, lifting the ball over Colin Hendry’s head before volleying it into the net to seal a 2-0 victory.
+And then Paul Gascoigne scored one of, if not the most memorable goals seen at Wembley, lifting the ball over Colin Hendry’s head before volleying it into the net to seal a 2-0 victory.

 Three years later Paul Scholes effectively sent England half-way to Euro 2000 with two first-half goals at Hampden Park in the two-legged play-off.